rsing148/CommunityClassroom-Git/README.md

-# CHAPTER 1 - GETTING STARTED
+# GETTING STARTED

-# 1.1 - About Version Control
+# About Version Control

 * Version control is a system that records changes to a file or set of files over time so that you can recall specific version later.